Return to Sleepaway Camp

-Return to Sleepaway Camp is a 2008 American slasher film written and directed by Robert Hiltzik.
-The film stars Vincent Pastore, Jackie Tohn, Jonathan Tiersten, Paul DeAngelo, Isaac Hayes, and Michael Gibney.

-The fourth film in the Sleepaway Camp film series and first film released direct-to-video, it is a direct sequel to Sleepaway Camp (1983), while ignoring the events of Sleepaway Camp II: Unhappy Campers (1988) and Sleepaway Camp III: Teenage Wasteland (1989).
+Return to Sleepaway Camp is a 2008 American slasher film written and directed by Robert Hiltzik, and starring Vincent Pastore, Jackie Tohn, Jonathan Tiersten, Paul DeAngelo, Isaac Hayes, and Michael Gibney.
+The fourth installment (fifth chronologically) in the Sleepaway Camp film series and first film released direct-to-video, it is a direct sequel to Sleepaway Camp (1983), while ignoring the events of Sleepaway Camp II: Unhappy Campers (1988) and Sleepaway Camp III: Teenage Wasteland (1989).

 Plot

 Several boys are lighting farts and after failing, Alan threatens them, but is soon stopped by camp counselor, Randy.
 In the dining hall, Alan gets into a violent confrontation with Randy after he complains about the food.
 Ronnie allows Alan to get something else to eat, but Alan gets in trouble with cook Mickey.
 Alan throws a butcher knife at Mickey and the camp owner, Frank, argues with Alan.
 Alan runs away, with his stepbrother Michael chasing him.
 In the kitchen, Mickey is killed after being held above and dumped into the deep fryer.
 His body is dumped in the trash compactor.

 During the social, Alan is fooled by Terry "Weed" and Stan into smoking dried cow manure, which makes him cough and falls on Stan's crotch, earning him the nickname "Blowjob.".
 After the social, Weed is tied to a chair and gasoline is squirted down his throat.
 The killer sticks a lit cigarette in his mouth and his insides explode.
 Ronnie suspects the murders that happened twenty years ago are happening again, but Frank states the murders were accidental.
 A week later, Michael makes Alan look like he skinned frogs, and Karen and Marie run away.
 Michael, T.C. and Marie force Karen to lure Alan to the back of the stage, where they take his clothes off, tie him up, blindfold him and embarrass him at the social.

 Ronnie suspects that counselor Petey is the killer for always being nearby when Alan is in trouble.
 After returning to his cabin, Frank is knocked unconscious with a hammer and wakes up with his head inserted in a birdcage.
 The mysterious killer opens the birdcage and places two rats.
 The rats eat through his head and down into his intestines.
 Randy and Linda go to the pump house to have sex.
 While Randy urinates, the killer ties him to a tree, using fishing line to wrap around his penis.
 Upon returning, Linda panics after hearing Randy placate the killer and drives off in the jeep, but the fishing line is tied to the jeep and tears off Randy's penis.
 Linda crashes after driving through a wrapped barbed wire line, which wraps around her face and kills her.